AequilibraE/QAequilibraE/docs/source/development/softwaredevelopment.rst

   * Build/packaging tests
   * Documentation building test

-* If the tests pass, then a manual pull request can be approved to merge into master
+* If the tests pass, then a manual pull request can be approved to merge into main
 * The master branch is protected and therefore can only be written to after the code has been reviewed and approved
-* No individual has the privileges to push to the master branch
+* No individual has the privileges to push to the main branch

 Release versions
 ~~~~~~~~~~~~~~~~~

-AequilibraE uses the de-facto Python standard for `versioning
+QAequilibraE uses the de-facto Python standard for `versioning
 <http://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/specification.html>`_

 ::